-We are searching for Urgent Care Physicians (PRN, Part-Time & Full-Time) to join our established locations in Austin and Houston -- someone who works well in a fast-paced setting.
+We are searching for Urgent Care Physicians (PRN, Part-Time & Full-Time) to join our established locations and Houston -- someone who works well in a fast-paced setting.
 In this position, you will lead other members of the healthcare team to render age-appropriate care as well as provide assessment, diagnosis, and initiation of treatment.

 Think you’ve got what it takes?

 Being fully vaccinated against COVID-19, including any booster dose(s) of the COVID-19 vaccine recommended by the Centers for Disease Control when eligible, is required for all employees at Texas Children’s, unless approved for a medical or religious exemption.

 - Doctor of Medicine (M.D.) or Doctor of Osteopathic Medicine (D.O.) required

 - BLS and PALS certification from the American Heart Association

 - M.D. license must meet all normal credentialing requirements as verified and maintained by Physician Staff Services

 - Completion of a Residency in Pediatrics required

 - Documents information in patient’s chart regarding assessment, diagnosis, treatment, and education

 - Records diagnosis/CPT in an accurate, timely manner to ensure prompt posting of charges per site protocol